Generative modeling of conditional probability distributions on the level-sets of collective variables: Abstract

 \section{Abstract}

-Given a probability distribution $\mu$ in $\mathbb{R}^d$ represented by data, we study in this paper the generative modeling of its conditional probability distributions on the level-sets of a collective variable $\xi: \mathbb{R}^d\rightarrow\mathbb{R}^k$, where $1\le k < d$.
-We propose a general and efficient learning approach that is able to learn generative models on different level-sets of $\xi$ simultaneously.
-To improve the learning quality on level-sets in low-probability regions, we also propose a strategy for data enrichment by utilizing data from enhanced sampling techniques.
+Given a probability distribution $\mu$ in $\mathbb{R}^d$ represented by data, we study in this paper the generative modeling of the corresponding conditional probability distributions on the level-sets of a collective variable $\xi: \mathbb{R}^d\rightarrow\mathbb{R}^k$, where $1\le k < d$.
+We propose a general and efficient learning approach that can learn generative models on different level-sets of $\xi$ simultaneously.
+To improve the learning quality on level-sets in low-probability regions, we also propose a data enrichment strategy by utilizing data from enhanced sampling techniques.
 We demonstrate the effectiveness of our proposed learning approach through concrete numerical examples.
-The proposed approach is potentially useful for the generative modeling of molecular systems in biophysics, for instance.
+The proposed approach is potentially useful for the generative modeling of molecular systems in biophysics.

 \keywords{ collective variables, level-sets, conditional probability distributions, generative modeling, flow-matching }